zhoaa/Automated-Essay-Scoring-master/README.md

 # Automated Essay Scoring
-> A Deep Learning model that predicts the score of a given input essay.
+> A Deep Learning/neural network model that predicts the score of a given input essay.

-Dataset is from Kaggle ASAP competition which was provided by The Hewlett Foundation.
+//Dataset is from Kaggle ASAP competition which was provided by The Hewlett Foundation.

 The **mysite** folder contains the Django app.